 Let us focus the issue.
-It is agreed that the liberal movement, intent on the spreading of the market system, was met by a protective countermovement tending towards its restriction; such an assumption, indeed, underlies our own thesis of the double movement.
-But while we assert that the inherent absurdity of the idea of a self-regulating market sys-, tern would have eventually destroyed society, the liberal accuses the most various elements of having wrecked a great initiative.
+It is agreed that the liberal movement, intent on the spreading of the market system, was met by a protective countermovement tending toward its restriction; such an assumption, indeed, underlies our own thesis of the double movement.
+But while we assert that the application of the absurd notion of a self-regulating market system would have inevitably destroyed society, the liberal accuses the most various elements of having wrecked a great initiative.
 Unable to adduce evidence of any such concerted effort to thwart the liberal movement, he falls back on the practically irrefutable hypothesis of covert action.
-This is the myth of the antiliberal conspiracy which- in one form or another is common to all liberal interpretations of the events of the 1870's and 1880's.
+This is the myth of the anti-liberal conspiracy which in one form or another is common to all liberal interpretations of the events of the 1870s and 1880s.
 Commonly the rise of nationalism and of socialism is credited with having been the chief agent in that shifting of the scene; manufacturers' associations and monopolists, agrarian interests and trade unions are the villains of the piece.
 Thus in its most spiritualized form the liberal doctrine hypostasizes the working of some dialectical law in modern society stultifying the endeavors of enlightened reason, while in its crudest version it reduces itself to an attack on political democracy, as the alleged mainspring of interventionism.

 The testimony of the facts contradicts the liberal thesis decisively.
-The antiliberal conspiracy is a pure invention.
-The great variety of forms in which the "collectivist" countermovement appeared was not due to any preference for socialism or nationalism on the part of concerted interests, but exclusively to the broader range of the vital social interests affected by the expanding market mechanism.
-This accounts for the all but universal reactions of predominantly practical character called forth by the expansion of that mechanism.
-Intellectual fashions played no role whatever in this process; there was, accordingly, no room for the prejudice which the liberal regards as the ideological force behind the antiliberal development.
-Although it is true that the 1540's and 1880's saw the end of orthodox liberalism, and that all crucial problems of the present can be traced back to that period, it is incorrect to say that the change to social and national protectionism was due to any other cause than the manifestation of the weaknesses and perils inherent in a self-regulating market system.
+The anti-liberal conspiracy is a pure invention.
+The great variety of forms in which the "collectivist" countermovement appeared was not due to any preference for socialism or nationalism on the part of concerted interests, but exclusively to the broad range of the vital social interests affected by the expanding market mechanism.
+This accounts for the all but universal reaction of predominantly practical character called forth by the expansion of that mechanism.
+Intellectual fashion played no role whatever in this process; there was, accordingly, no room for the prejudice which the liberal regards as the ideological force behind the anti-liberal development.
+Although it is true that the 1870s and 1880s saw the end of orthodox liberalism, and that all crucial problems of the present can be traced back to that period, it is incorrect to say that the change to social and national protectionism was due to any other cause than the manifestation of the weaknesses and perils inherent in a self-regulating market system.
 This can be shown in more than one way.